kuehnd96/azuredevopsexercise/README.md

 - Azure (App Services, Azure SQL, VNet)

 ## Progression
-- [ ] Creation of applications, Azure infrastructure, and YAML pipelines
+- [ ] Creation of applications, Azure infrastructure, and initial YAML pipelines
 - [ ] Update to use Terraform to create Azure infrastructure as part of the YAML pipelines
 - [ ] I haven't thought of this yet; It depends on how this whole new solution for my client comes into focus